tj64/org-watchdoc/README.md

 -   Check if buffer md5 has changed when editing is quitted.
 If so, propagate the changes to the doc files registered in the subtrees watchlist.

+### Keybindings in Outshine

+Here are the keybindings I added to outshine.el:

+    ;; edit comment-section with `outorg' and propagate changes

+    ;; best used with prefix-key 'C-c'
+    (define-key map "`" 'outorg-edit-comments-and-propagate-changes)

+    ;; best used with prefix-key 'M-#'
+    (define-key map "\M-+" 'outorg-edit-comments-and-propagate-changes)
+    (define-key map "+" 'outorg-edit-comments-and-propagate-changes)

+So just like editing e.g. an Emacs Lisp buffer or subtree (with outshine activated) in full Org-mode only involves pressing M-# M-# once to start editing, and then M-# to exit the edit-buffer, edting the comment-section of such a source-buffer and propagating the changes to several export-targets only involves pressing M-# M-+ once to start editing, and then M-# to exit the edit buffer (when M-# was set as outline-minor-mode prefix).

 ### ChangeLog